Amanj1/variantSeeker/README.md

 The UML (Unified Modeling Language) diagram above displays the steps in the pipeline.
 "Input data" is the input reads and the data should be trimmed, quality checked and human DNA/reads should be filtered out before running the pipeline.
 Here we can see a summary of all the steps.

 Below we can see an example of a table in the last process and what we were interested in were TTV (torque teno virus) viruses.
-Please note that "alignment_len" is based on aminoacid length and "seq_len" is based on the nucleotide sequence length.

 ![alt text](/IMG/tables/variantSeeker_html_table.png)

 ## Software requirements